 Frittatas are like crustless quiches, and this frittata is like a ham-and-cheese sandwich with no bread, Canadian bacon, and Gruyere cheese.
 Sautéed shallots offer a heavenly aroma.
 Get our Frittata Lorraine recipe.

 Sure, there may be three parts to this recipe, but it’s not hard really.
 And look at the pile of lusciousness you get at the end!
 Just think of sinking your fork into that fluffy, gooey flapjacks stack.
 Get our Carrot Cake Pancakes recipe.

-The acidity of this salad pairs well with a heavy, rich main dish, like meaty roasts, and creamy pastas.
-Dairy is like a base, the opposite of acid.
-You can use almost any small type of mushroom.
+The acidity of this salad pairs well with a heavy, rich main dish, like meaty roasts, and creamy pastas (dairy is like a base, the opposite of acid)—but the meaty mushrooms make the salad itself pretty satisfying.
+You can use almost any small type of mushroom you like.
 Get our Warm Escarole and Mushroom Salad recipe.

 Only seven ingredients in this recipe, and milk, butter, eggs, and salt are more than half of them.
 Not so bad.
-This isn’t a tricky soufflé like you think it is.
+This isn’t a tricky soufflé like you think it is, so don’t be afraid to try it when company’s coming.
 Get our Jack Cheese and Grits Soufflé recipe.